Guide to Narcissistic Victim Syndrome

 1. Manipulation and Control

 By portraying themselves as victims, narcissists can manipulate the emotions of those around them, eliciting sympathy and support.
-This manipulation can enable them to control others and maintain their position of power in the relationship and still look like the good guy.
+This manipulation can enable them to control others, maintain their position of power in the relationship, and still look like the good guy.

 2. Avoidance of Accountability